chimpler/python-functional-guide/README.md

 List and tuples are called sequence since we can access any of their element directly using their index (e.g., `l[0]`).

+Using a list or generator depends on the use case.
+If the data is going to be read once, it would make sense to use a generator.
+If the data is small it's usually not important whether you use a generator or a list.
+Using a tuple makes sense when there is a structure (e.g., the first element is X and the second element is Y) and the number of elements doesn't change from a tuple to the other.

+In the following, we'll favor generator over list as they are more memory efficient and can easily be converted to a list (e.g., `list(it)`)

 ### map
-The map function applies a function to each element of an iterable
+The `map` function applies a function to each element of an iterable

 You can use the `imap()` function:
 ```python